 - Budget: Ibis Manchester Centre – Modern rooms and amazing breakfast right in the middle of Manchester city center!

 Things to do in Manchester City Centre

-- Have a stroll around King Street looking at its architectural wonders
+- Go on a stroll around King Street

 - Check out the stained glass windows of the Manchester Cathedral

-- Go shopping in the busy Market Street
+- Go shopping on the busy Market Street

 - Attend an event at the famous Manchester Central Convention Centre